Normalisation 3: grammar

 While Normalisation 2: additional eME forms deals with dictionary entry forms - the nominative of nouns, the infinitive of verbs etc, this page looks at all forms, i.e. changes to forms within noun, adjective and verb paradigms, due to case, number, strong/weak status, person, tense and mood i.a.

 Note that the simplification of a paradigm can arise via principle 2 or principle 3.
 An example of the former is sec`g`an, saeg`t` > say%en, say%t` (to say, says).
-The infinitive form say%en which is supported by both PC2 and Ch, qualifies as an additional eME form via principle 2 and eliminates the dual stem for this verb in eME.
+The infinitive form say%en which is supported by both PC2 and Ch, qualifies as an additional eME form via principle 2, which requires two eME sources, one of which must be either PC2 or Orm .
+Principle 3 on the other hand, requires evidence of levelling in a paradigm in any text dated before 1250.
+Either can eliminate stem alternation and other complexities or anomalies in a paradigm.

 principles 3 & 4 in action